Prevent periodontitis with early gum disease treatment. Talk to a highly experienced dentist in Wauwatosa, WI.

 The onset of gum disease is gingivitis.
 If left untreated, it will slowly develop into periodontal disease.
 Unfortunately, many people are unknowingly living with early-stage gum disease.

-At Firefly Family Dentistry, our lead Wauwatosa dentist, Dr. Matthew Sandberg, has years of experience providing gum treatment to patients in the Wauwatosa, WI, area.
+At Firefly Family Dentistry, Dr. Matthew Sandberg and Dr. Thomas Sircher, have years of experience providing gum treatment to patients in the Wauwatosa, WI, area.
 If you believe you have any form of gum disease, call us today to book an appointment.

 What Are the Causes of Gum Disease?